amitrai48/amitrai48.github.io/_posts/2016-07-31-playing-with-play.markdown

     GET     /hello                      controllers.HomeController.hello

-Its very trivial and self-explanatory, you just map a route, in this case a get call to /hello path, to a controller's function in this case `hello`.
+Its very trivial and self-explanatory, you just map a route, in this case a `GET` call to /hello path, to a controller's function in this case `hello`.
 Now lets define this function in HomeController.
 Open `app/controllers/Homecontroller.scala` and following lines of code

 {% highlight scala %}
     def hello = Action {